prebid/Prebid.js/dev-docs/examples/custom-price-bucket-using-setpricegranularity.md

 ---
 layout: example
 title: Custom Price Bucket using `setPriceGranularity`
-description: Custom Price Bucket using the `setPriceGranularity` method
+description: Custom Price Bucket using `setPriceGranularity`
 top_nav_section: dev_docs
 nav_section: quick-start
 hide: true

 about:
-- Custom keyword targeting setup (for price) using the <code>setPriceGranularity</code> method.
+- Custom keyword targeting setup (for price) using the <code>setPriceGranularity</code> method
-- For more info on <code>setPriceGranularity</code>, see <a href="/dev-docs/publisher-api-reference.html#customCPMObject">the API reference</a>.
+- For more info on <code>setPriceGranularity</code>, see <a href="/dev-docs/publisher-api-reference.html#customCPMObject">the API reference</a>
-- Integration with DFP's GPT single request asynchronous mode.
+- Integration with DFP's GPT single request asynchronous mode
-- One set of line items for all bidders.
+- One set of line items for all bidders

-jsfiddle_link: jsfiddle.net/prebid/bp9magow/95/embedded/html,result
+jsfiddle_link: jsfiddle.net/prebid/bp9magow/99/embedded/html,result
 code_height: 3166
 code_lines: 146
 pid: 101